doujiang24/perl-test-http/README.md

 key => value data
 ------------
-we will use the key value type
+we mostly use this way to express key => value data
 ```
 foo: bar
 key : $TEST_HTTP_KEY